Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Introduction

 \end{theorem}

-Since, by Theorem~\ref{cor:unipotent}, we can find the characteristic $p$ of the underlying field in time linear in $p$ and polynomial in $\log E$, we have a stronger result in small odd characteristics: \begin{corollary} We construct, in time linear in $p$ and polynomial in\/ $\log E$, an isomorphism
+Since, by Theorem~\ref{cor:unipotent}, we can find the characteristic $p$ of the underlying field in time linear in $p$ and polynomial in $\log E$, and also because finding efficient two-way isomorphisms between a black box field of order $p^n$ and an explicitly given standard field can be done in time linear in $p$ and polynomial in time $n\log p$ (see Section \ref{sec:bbfields}), we have a stronger result:

+\begin{corollary} Let $\XX$ be a black box group encrypting $\so_3(\bF)$, where $\bF$ is an unknown field of unknown odd characteristic $p$ and let $E$ be a global exponent for $\XX$.
+Assume also that $|\bF|\geq 7$.
+Then we construct, in time linear in $p$ and polynomial in\/ $\log E$, an isomorphism

-where $\GF$ is the standard explicitly given finite field. \end{corollary}
+where $\bF_q$ is the standard explicitly given finite field isomorphic to $\bF$. \end{corollary}

-In particular this means that, in small odd characteristics, our algorithm fully replaces the so-called ``$\sl_2$ oracle'', an assumption of existence of two-way polynomial time isomorphism between arbitrary black box group encrypting $\sl_2(\bF_{p^k})$ and the group $\sl_2(\bF_{p^k})$ over the standard explicitly given field $\GF_{p^k}$.
-The first use of an ``$\sl_2$ oracle'' appeared in 2001; quite a number of papers referring to $\sl_2$ oracles followed.
+We note here that our algorithm fully replaces the so-called ``\emph{$\sl_2$-oracle}'', an assumption of existence of two-way polynomial-time isomorphism between arbitrary black box group encrypting $\sl_2(\bF_{p^k})$ and the group $\sl_2(\bF_{p^k})$ over the standard explicitly given field $\bF_{p^k}$.
+Moreover, we do not use discrete logarithm oracle on finite fields in our algorithms as opposed to {majority of the existing algorithms for black box groups.
+(Given a generator $x$ of $\bF^*$ and a random element $y \in \bF$, a \emph{discrete logarithm oracle} finds an integer $k$ which satisfies $x^k=y$.)
+The first use of an ``$\sl_2$-oracle'' appeared in 2001; quite a number of papers referring to $\sl_2$-oracle and discrete logarithm oracle followed \cite{brooksbank03.162,brooksbank08.885,brooksbank01.95,brooksbank06.256}.
+The present paper together with \cite{BY2010, BY2013C} shows the way to eliminate discrete logarithm oracle and $\sl_2$-oracle entirely from black box recognition problems for classical groups of odd characteristic.

+By replacing the axiom BB4 with BB5 (stated in Subsection \ref{sec:Euclid-Lobachevsky}), that is, removing the assumption of knowing a global exponent $E$ for the black box groups and assuming to have a function which computes square roots of group elements, when exist, we have the following more general result.
+It explains, in particular, why the characteristic of the field is not used in our Theorems \ref{cor:unipotent} and \ref{SL2-SO3}.

+\begin{theorem} $\YY$ be a black box group which satisfies axioms \emph{BB1--BB3} and encrypts the group $\psl_2(\bF)$ over some unknown finite field $\bF$ of unknown odd characteristic $p$ with $|\bF|\geq 7$.
+Assume also that Axiom \emph{BB5} holds in $\YY$.
+Then we can construct, in probabilistic time polynomial in $\log E$, \begin{itemize} \item[(a)] a black box group $\XX$ encrypting the group $\so_3(\bF)$, its subgroup $\YY^\circ$ of index $2$ isomorphic to $\YY$ and a probabilistic polynomial in $\log E$ time isomorphism $\YY^\circ \longrightarrow \YY$; \item[(b)] a black box field $\KK$, and \item[(c)] polynomial time, in $\log E$, isomorphisms